 Homework assignments are due at the beginning of lecture on the specified date.
-No slip days may be used on the homeworks; absent any use of slip days, homework will be marked 20 points off per day that they are late, up to 2 days.
+Slip days may be used on the homeworks; absent any use of slip days, homework will be marked 20 points off per day that they are late, up to 2 days.

 There are no exams in this course.

 You are expected to attend each class meeting, as attendance and active participation during meetings comprises a large fraction of your grade.
 If you must miss class (e.g., you are ill or have some other obligation), please contact the instructor to discuss how to make up the time missed in class.